rundeck/terraform-provider-rundeck/website/docs/r/job.html.md

 * `command`: (Required) Nested block defining one step in the job workflow.
 A job must have one or more commands.
 The structure of this nested block is described below.

+* `notification`: (Optional) Nested block defining notifications on the job workflow.
+The structure of this nested block is described below.

 `option` blocks have the following structure: